 The compost is a good rich feed for whatever you plant on top.
 Whatever way you do it the resulting hummus created is great for ornamental plants and gardens.

-If you want to go next level on your dog poo disposal knowledge check out Waste MINZ guide to dog poo disposal in New Zealand.
-Its excellent, even though my cut and paste version lost the pictures.
+If you want to go next level on your dog poo disposal knowledge check out Waste MINZ guide to dog poo disposal in New Zealand, which I have summarised here.
+Its excellent, even though my version lost the pictures.

 Another idea is to buy offcuts direct from the butcher.

 Whatever you do make sure your pet gets all the nutrients it needs.

 A lot of kitty litter contains clay which doesn’t biodegrade easily.
 A much better option, cheaper (and performs better!), is to use wood pellets (designed for use in wood pallet burners).
 You could also try newspaper or untreated wood shavings.
 The poo can be extracted for the pet poo toilet and the urinated on material will be REALLY good in your garden – just be aware of the risks and don’t put it anywhere near edibles or places children might play.
 Ideal around the roses!